shannah/cn1-native-controls/README.md

 # CN1 Native Controls

 This library will contain a few useful native controls for [Codename One](https://www.codenameone.com).
-Currently (first release) it includes only a single control "NSelect", which is a native select widget.
-This is mostly useful when deploying to Javascript since the lightweight alternatives (Picker, and ComboBox) don't quite give a native feel on that platform.
+Currently it includes only two controls "NSelect", which is a native select widget, and "NTextField", which is a native text field.
+NSelect is mostly useful when deploying to Javascript since the lightweight alternatives (Picker, and ComboBox) don't quite give a native feel on that platform.
+NTextField was developed primarily to provide support for [native password managers](https://github.com/codenameone/CodenameOne/issues/2467).

 ## Requirements